terrytay/tp/docs/DeveloperGuide.md

    2. StudyArea : Class that is used to model Study Areas.

-   3. StudyAreaList : Class that handles the list of available study areas based on User input.
+   3. StudyAreaList : Class that handles the list of available Study Areas based on User input.

 ## 3. Implementation